Mourning shooting victims, Charleston anguishes over 'freshness of death'

 "You and I are so good at compartmentalizing grief," Zadig told his congregation.
 "Today I'm asking you to feel the unthinkable pain ...
 This is not God's will.
 God did not ordain this event to happen to make a point about racism."

-(Additional reporting by Harriet McLeod in Charleston and Lucia Mutikani in Washington; Writing by Will Dunham; Editing by Frances Kerry)
+(Additional reporting by Harriet McLeod in Charleston and Lucia Mutikani in Washington; Writing by Will Dunham; Editing by Frances Kerry and Eric Walsh)